niekky/niekky/README.md

   + NLP
   + ML
   + Web app/Mobile app
-  + Hardware stuff like Arduino, ESP, Raspberry
+  + Robots and hardware stuff like Arduino, ESP, Raspberry
 - I would love to collab with everyone on projects that are in my interest, feel free to add me on Twitter: @niekkien_niek